 Frankincense has been used in religious ceremonies and in perfumes for over 6000 years.
 We are indeed privileged to still have access to this magical scent today.

+What does frankincense smell like?
+Earthy, aromatic, woody with notes of citrus and spice.
 These days frankincense is no longer confined to being a dark, cold and somewhat austere fragrance reminiscent of Gothic cathedrals.
 It has evolved in a number of different directions as is evidenced by the perfumes featured here.